tekknolagi/isdt/assignments/02-cli-constructive.md

 To give you rough idea of the complexity of the program, the course reference solution is 24 [SLOC](https://en.wikipedia.org/wiki/Source_lines_of_code) for the "build system" part and 6 SLOC for the project-specific component.
+Your solution may be longer or shorter; both are fine.

 ## Using syscalls: write your own ls!
+Now that you have a tool that can be used to compile the course-provided sample C program, we're going to have you write some C.

 We discussed in lecture how system calls (also known as "syscalls") are the primary way for userspace programs to communicate with the Linux kernel.
 Now it's time to get your hands dirty and make a syscall of your own.
 You're going